-The beautiful brick and metal Market Hall dates at 1865 – and, after many other uses, is again a market today.
+The beautiful brick and metal Market Hall dates to 1865 – and, after many other uses, is again a market today.

 The Tanner’s District dates to the 17th and 18th centuries – and is where tanners (people who tan animal hides) lived.
 Their tall, half-timbered houses were designed to allow animal pelts to hang and dry in the open air on the upper floors of the homes.

 Once home to fishermen, the Fishmonger’s District features a colorful rainbow of half-timbered houses along the Lauch River (which we think is the prettiest street in Colmar!).

 Tip: Want to learn the history of Colmar from a local guide?
 Book a 2-hour guided Colmar Walking Tour.

 #2 Hike through Vineyards

 Colmar – and dozens of other smaller towns – are situated along the foothills of the Vosges Mountains.
 The stunning vineyard and mountain landscapes of the region beg to be discovered on day trips from Colmar.
 Drivers can visit many of the quaint towns, which are linked together on the Alsace Wine Route.
 Without a car, however, we used the public bus and our own two feet to see more of the Alsace region.

 North of Colmar, the towns of Riquewihr, Hunawihr and Ribeauville are nestled along the Vosges among hillside vineyards.
 Each of these historic towns near Colmar, France boast a cluster of half-timbered houses and a church with a rising bell tower.
 The three towns are connected by a 5km path – allowing travelers without a car to take a hike through the vineyards from town to town.